UNICEF is on the ground in Syria, helping to ensure children are healthy, educated and safe from harm.

 This, combined with the economic crisis, continued violence, mass displacement, and a global pandemic means that 90 per cent of Syrians now live below the poverty line.
 The culmination of these factors has led to an increase in acute malnutrition, children being forced to forego their education to help support their families financially, and a generation of children struggling with the physical and psychological scars of war.

 But there's still hope.
 Thanks to our generous donors we’re bolstering our long-term development programs which focus on keeping mums and their babies healthy, provide access to clean and safe water, protect children from harm and deliver quality education.

 In the early morning of 6 February 2023, a tragic earthquake of 7.7 magnitudes struck at the border of Türkiye and Syria.
-It is one of the strongest to hit the region in the past 100 years and was felt in Cyprus, Israel and Lebanon.
-Amid waves of aftershocks — and a second earthquake with a 7.5 magnitude — UNICEF teams are on the ground in Syria, rushing life-saving assistance to children and families.
+Amid waves of aftershocks — and a second earthquake with a 7.5 magnitude — UNICEF teams were on the ground in Syria, rushing life-saving assistance to children and families.

-Many children were fast asleep when the initial earthquake struck, making the situation even more dangerous.
-Alongside the devastating loss of life, schools, hospitals and other medical facilities have likely been damaged or destroyed in the wake of the earthquake, meaning the needs and recovery will be catastrophic and long-lasting in a region already impacted by Syria's 12-year brutal civil war.
+Alongside the devastating loss of life, schools, hospitals and other medical facilities were damaged or destroyed.
+The needs and recovery were catastrophic in a region already impacted by Syria's 12-year brutal civil war.

 Before the war: Children share their memories

 In 2023, nearly 7 million children will require humanitarian assistance in Syria.